How to Plan an Adults-Only Holiday to Vava’u

 Let’s get one thing straight about Vava’u, unlike other South Pacific destinations it’s certainly not crawling with kids!
-Nevertheless, for those craving a getaway undisturbed, Vava’u is one of the best places in Tonga to provide, with two exclusive adult-only resorts and a wealth of experiences aimed at adults!
-Let us help you find the perfect balance between adventure and relaxation in this adults-only vacation guide to Vava’u.
+Nevertheless, for those craving a getaway with little disturbance, Vava’u is one of the best places in Tonga to provide, with two exclusive adult-only resorts and a wealth of experiences aimed at the more mature crowd (who are young at heart)!
+Let us help you find the perfect balance between adventure and relaxation in this adults-only travel guide to Vava’u.

 Adult-Only Tours and Activities in Vava’u

 - Drink and be merry at one of Neiafu’s bars

 - Explore the underwater world on a scuba diving trip

 - Hire yourself a private sailing charter